Jaiganesh235/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Thus the program to find the distance between two points is written and verifiend using python programming.
+Thus the program to find the distance between two points is written and verified using python programming.